TaleTime/TaleTime_2/README.md

 ### Dependabot

-Dependabot is a piece of software by GitHub that checks you code for newer versions of dependencies.
+Dependabot is software from GitHub that checks your code for newer versions of dependencies.
-If it finds something to update, it will open a pull request that applies this newer version.
+If it finds something that needs to be updated, it will create a pull request to apply that newer version.
-In our configuration it will run weakly its checks.
+In our configuration, it will run its checks weakly.
-If there are pull requests by dependabot, wait until the status checks are passed and then merge the pull request.
+If there are pull requests from dependabot, wait for the status checks to pass, and then merge the pull request.

-After merging any changes, dependabot realizes this rebases it to have those latest changes included.
+After merging changes, dependabot recognises this and rebases itself to include the latest changes.
 This is indicated by yellow warning signs in the description.
 DO NOT touch this pull request while these warning signs are shown.